Apple iPhone 16e vs iPhone SE (2022): The new kid on the block

 Both displays are 60Hz, so no, Apple hasn't magically decided to put ProMotion on an entry-level iPhone.

-Aside from being much larger, we expect the iPhone 16e to boast significantly better screen properties like color accuracy, contrast, and overall brightness in direct comparison with the iPhone SE, so if the screen is something very important to you, then the iPhone 16e is a much safer bet.
+Aside from being much larger, the iPhone 16e boasts significantly better screen properties like color accuracy, contrast, and overall brightness in direct comparison with the iPhone SE, so if the screen is something very important to you, then the iPhone 16e is a much safer bet for the modern times.

 Performance and Software

-Surprisingly, Apple went all out on Apple Intelligence in 2025 and put inside the iPhone 16e the same flagship Apple A18 Pro chip that clicks and ticks in the iPhone 16 series.
-The second-gen 3nm mobile chip in Apple's arsenal is a true powerhouse, and the iPhone 16e will certainly run literal and figurative circles around the iPhone SE in terms of both real-life and synthetic performance.
+Surprisingly, Apple went all out on Apple Intelligence in 2025 and put inside the iPhone 16e a slightly-detuned version of the same flagship Apple A18 Pro chip that clicks and ticks in the iPhone 16 series.
+Aptly named just A18, the second-gen 3nm mobile chip in Apple's arsenal is still a true powerhouse yet features one less GPU core than the rest of the iPhone 16 series.

 There's also double the RAM, 8GB on the iPhone 16e versus 4GB on the iPhone SE (2022), which means that the former is fully locked and loaded with Apple Intelligence in mind.
 Storage-wise, the iPhone 16e starts with 128GB and goes up to 512GB, a welcome change over the iPhone SE's 64GB-256GB loadout.